 Where are you located?

-The University of Washington Tacoma is located in the heart of downtown Tacoma on the 1900 block.
-The Conference Services office is located in the William W. Philip Hall on campus, at 1918 Pacific Avenue.
+The University of Washington Tacoma is located in the heart of downtown Tacoma on the 1900 block of Pacific Avenue.
+The Office of Events & Conferences is located in William W. Philip Hall, at 1918 Pacific Avenue.
 We are located on the second floor just to the left when you come up the stairs.

 Do you rent your classrooms?

 Yes, we do!
 The University has over 50 classrooms that non-university organizations and individuals may rent.
 Please note that University of Washington Tacoma courses will always receive priority in the scheduling of classrooms.